 Thank you, all.
 This is transparent watercolor, painted pretty much with a triad of quinacridone coral (a Daniel Smith color), prussian blue, and aureolin.
 I didn't have much time, as I spent the first part of our painting session drinking cafe au lait, so I drew a contour sketch with a sepia waterproof pen on Arches paper, then started laying in washes.
 A "colored drawing" rather than a "painting" seems to be less daunting if I'm working under a faster time constraint.

-My visual journal is inspired by what I see every day: the weather on my hill, what’s growing in my garden, a curio brought back from travels or an ordinary object from the kitchen shelf made special by careful looking.
-When I’m traveling, little studies are posted from Paris, Provence, Maine and anywhere else I’ll find myself this year.
-The "memory" paintings revisit favorite places in imagination.
+My visual journal is inspired by what I see every day: the weather on my hill in northern Vermont, what’s growing in my garden, a curio brought back from travels or an ordinary object from the kitchen shelf made special by careful looking.
+"Journal" paintings are fast, improvised daily entries, a chance to experiment with new approaches and pay attention to the here-and-now.
+When I’m traveling, quickly recorded impressions are posted from Paris, Provence, Spain, Maine and anywhere else I’ll find myself this year.
+My large studio compositions take time, planning, refining of the original inspiration.
+I'll also be sharing that different kind of creative process with you here on "A Painter's Year".

 8 comments: